DeclareDesign/estimatr/cran-comments.md

 ## Submission

-Thank you for reviewing this minor patch, which includes two bug fixes.
+Thank you for reviewing this minor patch, which addresses failures on CRAN due to changes in all.equal in r-devel per email from Prof. Ripley.

 There are no changes to worse in reverse depends.